evowilliamson/python-viz-algos/CONTRIBUTING.md

 Then you will have to get pip, check out this [link](https://pip.pypa.io/en/stable/installing/).

 ### Graphviz
 You will need to install Graphviz on your system in order to render generated **dot** source code by the Python Graphviz library.
-Get it [here](https://pypi.org/project/graphviz/).
+These are the steps to install it on Debian based Linux distros:
+* sudo apt-get update -y
+* sudo apt-get install -y graphviz

 ### Virtual environment
 It's advisable to create a Python virtual environment for this open-source project, as you don't want other libraries to cause dependency issue in this project.
 Take a look at this [link](https://docs.python.org/3/library/venv.html#module-venv).